immmdreza/SimpleUpdateHandler/README.md

     protected override async Task HandleUpdate(SimpleContext<Message> ctx)
     {
         await ctx.Response("Say hello ...");

-        await _processor.CarryUserResponse(ctx.Update.From!.Id, privateOnly: true)
+        // Wait for a user response in private chat for 30 secs. await _processor.CarryUserResponse(ctx.Update.From!.Id, privateOnly: true)

-            .IfNotNull(async x =>
+            // Preform an action if response is not null .IfNotNull(async x =>
             {
-                await x.If("^hello ", async y => await y.Response("Hello There!"))
+                // Send "Hello There!" to user, if the text matches await x.If("^hello ", async y => await y.Response("Hello There!"))
                     .Else(x=> x.Response("Undefined response."));
             })

-            .Else(x=> x.Response("You're timed out."));
+            // If the response is null, then it's timed out .Else(x=> x.Response("You're timed out."));
     }
 }